cpp-johnny/competitive/codeforces/0thinkingProcess.md

 To find the no, we check if at the ith position there exist excactly two "1"s --> then it will not happen --> NO.

 To solve we just grab the bit and perform `&1` to get the ans. if is 0 then that bit is 0, if 1 means its 1.
 We compare the ith bit for x,y,z and sum up to see if its 0,1,3 or 2, with 2 being a NO. we use right shift `>>` to get it to `& 1`. loop thorugh to ensure all is at same index.

+# 2154A Notelock (800)

+I HATE THIS QN WTFFFFF

+string s length n

+pos int k.

+choose a position in s to protect

+for the num s_i he pick, he can set the val to 0 if s_i = 1 & not protected & and previous k-1 elements dont contain `1`.

+Min position to protect to leave s unchanged.

+    n = 2, k = 2, s = 11
+    k - 1 = 1.
+    <1> 1 --> 1 because first the 0th number dont contain 1.

+    n = 6, k = 6, s = 100001
+    k - 1 = 5
+    <1> 0 0 0 1 --> 1

+    n = 7, k = 4, s = 1001001
+    k - 1 = 3
+    <1> 0 0 1 0 0 1 --> 1

+    n = 7, k = 2, s = 1010101
+    k - 1 = 1
+    <1> 0 <1> 0 <1> 0 <1> --> 4

+The idea is:

+Teto can flip a 1 if the previous k-1 positions don’t contain a 1.
+So, if we protect certain 1s, we can “block” Teto from flipping others.

+The greedy insight: we want to protect the first vulnerable 1, then skip the next k-1 positions because Teto cannot flip 1s that are within k-1 distance from a protected 1.

+Think of it like placing guards along the string: Scan from left to right.
+If we encounter a 1 that is outside the “safe zone” of the last protected 1 → we must protect it.
+Then, this protection covers the next k-1 positions from Teto flipping.

+From the editiorial:

+If there is a subarray containing k−1 zeros, then the next element cannot be prevented from being hit.
+So any time we see k−1 zeros follwed by a one then the one must be protected.
+From Hint 1, lets protect every 1 that fits the pattern.
+Furthermore we should always protect the first 1 in the string so lets do that.
+It turns out that this is all that we need to do, to prove this think inductively: every element that is not protected will always have a 1 in the last k−1 elements and so it will be unchanged.
+So to solve the problem we can check the distance between each consecutive 1, if the gap is at least k then add 1 to the answer.
+Final time complexity O(n).